francetr/pirateClassif/README.md

 * ***baselineFile*** : File containing the baseline of the superFamilies names (multiple names can define the same superFamily).
 This is useful to determine if a sequence can be classified as multiple families or if its superFamily is not defined yet.
 By default it is ***base&#95;reference.txt*** which is used.
 For the classification step, we used ***blast*** and ***protProfiles*** keywords.
 The first concerned keywords that can be find in the ***TE&#95;BLRx*** or ***TE&#95;BLRtx*** part of coding, and the last can be found in the ***profiles*** part.
+***NB : *** It is important that the baseline file is located in the same directory than the current working directory where you launched the script.
+If it is not the case, you still can specify its path with the argument ***--baseline***.
 This file can be completed, for this, you just need to enter the new family name in a new line followed by a _tabulation_ and the different names (separated by ***:*** ) that can design this superfamily.
 > Example :
 > Mariner&nbsp;&nbsp;&nbsp;&nbsp;Tc1-mariner:mariner:TASE
 > &gt;TASE&nbsp;&nbsp;&nbsp;&nbsp;Mariner:hAT:PIF-Harbinger:PiggyBac:Merlin:Transib:CACTA:P

 * ***fastaFile*** : File containing the fasta sequences used to run PASTEC tool.
 Usefull to retrieve the sequences after the classification has be done.